smaclell/smaclell.github.io/_drafts/exterminator-6-code-reviews.md

 review and since been sharing them with the rest of the team.
 The team has also been great at letting me know when I get carried away using a new technique.
-I have been using NUnit's features for data driven tests heavily which for some team members is harder to read.
-This was valuable feedback, I was able to work with the reviewers to update the code so it was easier to understand.
+I have been using NUnit's features for data driven tests heavily which for some team members is hard to read.
+This was valuable feedback; I was able to work with the reviewers to update the code so it was easier to understand.

 Logic